vileider/year3/dailylog.md

 #
 After two hours of focused effort, I successfully completed the application form for the Research Assistant position at Moray UHI and I'm excited about the opportunity.
 ### 14.9.2023
 I successfully synchronized my repositories on GitHub and Bitbucket.
 Now, any changes I push to GitHub will automatically be mirrored on Bitbucket.
-This streamlined process will save me time and ensure that my work is consistently backed up.
+This streamlined process will save me time and ensure that my work is consistently backed up..